Tutorial

 cron

 provides a way to repeat a task at a specific time interval.
-There may be repetitive tasks such as logging and performing backups that need to occur on a daily or weekly basis.
+There may be repetitive tasks such as logging and performing backups that need to occur on a daily or weekly or monthly basis.

 One method for implementing cron